ancronie/azure-content/articles/mobile-engagement-windows-store-integrate-engagement-reach.md

 Moreover, you need to synchronize your app to your Microsoft account and to the engagement platform.
 For this you need to create an account or log on [windows dev center](https://dev.windows.com).
 After that create a new application and find the SID and secret key.
 On the engagement frontend, go on your app setting in `native push` and paste your credentials.
 After that, right click on your project, select `store` and `Associate App with the Store...`.
 You just need to select the application you have create before to synchronize it.

-Then actions you need to add a declaration for Background Tasks in your `Package.appxmanifest` file on `Declarations` in `Available Declarations` select `Background Tasks` and click the `Add` button under `Properties` check `Push notification` and in `Entry point` add "EngagementBackgroundTasks.RawNotificationBackgroundTask".
+Then actions you need to add a declaration for Background Tasks in your `Package.appxmanifest` file on `Declarations` in `Available Declarations` select `Background Tasks` and click the `Add` button.
+Under `Properties` check `Push notification` and in `Entry point` add "EngagementBackgroundTasks.RawNotificationBackgroundTask".
 This will enable the SDK to run in background and to be able to process push when application is closed.

 After this step you need to go under `Application` in your manifest and in `Notification` setup `Lock screen notifications` to Badge.
 This will prompt you a red cross on `Visual Assets`, now you need to add an image for your badge logo with a red.